ManticoreGamesInc/platform-documentation/src/tutorials/race_timer.md

 You will store the players fastest time so that it is displayed to them every time they join the game.
 You will update both race manager scripts.
 Here are the steps to saving the fastest time.

-- Enable player storage
+- Enable player storage.
-- On the server
+- On the server.
-    - Save fastest time
+    - Save fastest time.
-    - Load fastest time
+    - Load fastest time.
-    - Send fastest time to client
+    - Send fastest time to client.
-- On the client
+- On the client.
-    - Wait for data to be received
+    - Wait for data to be received.
-    - Update UI with fastest time
+    - Update UI with fastest time.

 ### Enable Player Storage